 - While the cream comes to a boil, in a medium bowl, whisk the egg yolks and sugar together until the mixture turns a pale yellow and thickens up enough so ribbons will sit on the surface for a minute when you lift the whisk out of the mixture.

-- Freeze in an ice cream maker or use this How to Make Ice Cream Without an Ice Cream Maker method that involves a metal bowl, a whisk, a freezer, and time.
+- Freeze the mixture in an ice cream maker according to the manufacturer's instructions or use this How to Make Ice Cream Without an Ice Cream Maker method that involves a metal bowl, a whisk, a freezer, and time.

 - Cover the frozen mixture and freeze until hard, about 1 hour, before serving.